PaulSHahn/emacssetup/README.md

 Advanced Completion engine.
 This extends and replaces the default tab completion that comes out of the box with *emacs*.

 <https://emacs-helm.github.io/helm/>

+Other options exist as well, like ido and ivy/counsel.

 ## elpy